Discover how business insurance works in the Netherlands, from personal policies to income protection and liability insurance.

-Every inhabitant of the Netherlands receives AOW, a national old age pension, with the age you receive it at depending on when you were born.
-This is only basic pension, which may not be sufficient to live on.
+Every inhabitant of the Netherlands receives AOW, a national old-age pension, with the age you receive it at depending on when you were born.
+This is only a basic pension, which may not be sufficient to live on.

 Therefore, it’s a good idea to build up a supplementary pension through a pension insurance scheme.
 You could take out an annuity policy or another type of savings scheme.